thunderbird/policy-templates/docs/templates/esr128/README.md

-## Enterprise policy descriptions and templates for Thunderbird ESR 128
+## Enterprise policy descriptions and templates for `Thunderbird ESR 128.12.0

 Policies can be specified by creating a file called `policies.json`:
 * Windows: place the file in a directory called `distribution` in the same